mines-csci341/mines-csci341.github.io/csci341-fall21-syllabus.md

 - Use Piazza for CSCI 341 questions outside of class.
 First do a quick search to see if your question has already been addressed.
 If not found, go ahead and post your question so that the instructor, TAs, or another student can address it.
 Do not post your own work that you plan to submit publicly on Piazza, or request solutions to assignments.
 If you are unsure, submit it privately to the Instructors on Piazza to share it with just the instructors and TAs.

 - Use email, a private message on Piazza, or office hours if you wish to contact your instructor about your grade, an excused absence, or other matter not appropriate to share with the class as a whole.
-Your instructor will return messages within 24 hours during the week, possibly longer on the weekends.
+Your instructor will return messages within 24 hours during the school week, possibly longer on the weekends or holidays.

 ## Mines Course Policies